John-Abbott-College/3W5-Notes/06-objects-as-parameters.md

 ## Part B - Function Spec

 Create a function to check if the user is eligible for a discount.
-If the total amount of their cart meets or exceeds 1000 they are a premium member, they get a discount.
+If the total amount of their cart meets or exceeds 1000 and they are a premium member, they get a discount.
 Otherwise, they do not.

 ## Part C - Inner Function